 What Does it Take to Be a Clinical Data Manager?

-Example of Clinical Data Manager Job Apply knowledge of health care and database management to analyze clinical data, and to identify and report trends.
+Clinical Data Manager Example Apply knowledge of health care and database management to analyze clinical data, and to identify and report trends.

 - Develop or select specific software programs for various research scenarios.